cwells/taskgraph/README.md

         return self.person
 ```

-and realizing that this must be hand-curated by the developer to ensure proper execution order vs simply declaring dependencies
+Realizing that this must be hand-curated by the developer to ensure proper execution order vs simply declaring dependencies
-in the decorator and calling `task.run()`, the benefit becomes more apparent.
+in the decorator and calling `task.run()` makes the benefits becomes more apparent.

 Additional opportunities